jderrickguarin/sudoku-uninformed-search/gabs code/README.txt

-the vba'ified section is what you use.
+the vba'ified section in testcode.txt is what you use.